The author is a guitarist and bassist with over 35 years of experience as a musician.

 The best bass guitar for heavy metal has the right tone and punch to stand out in the mix, but also the guttural growl necessary to hold down the low end.
-There are some really cool designs out there that look great onstage, but you know sound is what matters most.
+There are some really cool designs out there that look great on stage, but you know the sound is what matters most.

-Sadly, in metal some people put the bass guitar on the back burner when it come to live sound and the recording mix.
-I don't know about you, but as a bassist this has always ticked me off.
+Sadly, in metal, some people put the bass guitar on the back burner when it comes to live sound and the recording mix.
+I don't know about you, but as a bassist, this has always ticked me off.

 Then again, many bassists are asking for it.
 When your bass sound is boring and nondescript, why should the sound guy care about helping you put your best foot forward?
 Especially in metal, where guitars are often detuned and soak up a lot of the low-end frequencies, sludgy bass tone does not help your band or your career.

 The SR500 also comes in a 5-string model (SR505).
 Additionally, it's worth noting that the Ibanez SR700 and SR800 are very similar basses.
 The SR700 features a maple top, where the SR800 has a poplar burl top.
-There is some slight impact to the high-end frequencies with brighter tonewood tops such as these, but for the most part the difference is cosmetic.
+There is some slight impact on the high-end frequencies with brighter tonewood tops such as these, but for the most part, the difference is cosmetic.